25th Avenue Grade SeparationSign Up for Project Updates

 To avoid impacting rail operations, some construction will take place during nights and weekends.
 Due to the nature of the construction, there will be temporary, localized noise impacts due to site clearing and construction activities.

-Starting in December 2018, Hillsdale Station will be closed for up to five months to allow for the building of a new elevated Hillsdale Station.
+Starting in early 2019, Hillsdale Station will be closed for up to five months to allow for the building of a new elevated Hillsdale Station.
 Additional Caltrain service will be provided at Belmont Station, as well as a SamTrans shuttle between Belmont and Hillsdale Stations during the morning and evening peak hours.

 To view the weekly construction update, click here.